Lorena591/EMI-Experimental-Temperature-Variations/README.md

 |Young's modulus | $$E_b$$ | 69 GPa|
 |Density | $$rho_b$$| 2680 kg/m3|

 The signals were measured in a temperature range from 24°C to 70°C, which correspond to a large portion of the structures in operation.
 It was utilized a step of 5°C for the non-damage condition.
 In order to excite the structure, it was applied a sinusoidal frequency sweep with an amplitude of ±1 V in a frequency range of 1 Hz to 100 *k*Hz, with a step size of 1 Hz.
-The signals were gauged only during heating.
+The measurements were performed increasing the temperature and after 30 min of achieving the steady state for each one.
 Thirty signals were collected for each temperature and a sampling rate of 250 *k*S/s was employed.

 ### 2.2.
 Undamaged Beam with Symmetrical PZTs